kmska/ImageHub/README.md

 * ImageMagick or vips, depending on your preferred image conversion tool

 # Usage

-This project contains a ResourceSpace plugin to generate Tiled Pyramidal TIFF files when uploading a new image.

 In order to make use of this plugin, the iiif_ptif/ folder should be copied to the plugins/ folder of your ResourceSpace installation and activated by the system administrator (System -> Manage plugins, under 'System').
 Also make sure that the webserver (www-data or apache2) has full access to this plugin folder.